[All the Light We Cannot See Review Netflix] The mini-series that tells the story of Nazee is different and truly impressive.

 All the Light We Cannot See Review Netflix (No Spoilers)

-The 4-episode mini-series, which runs for nearly 4 hours, is created by two renowned figures, and .
+The 4-episode mini-series, which runs for nearly 4 hours, is created by two renowned figures, Steven Knight and Shawn Levy .
 Steven Knight is known for his work on popular series like “Peaky Blinders” and “SEE,” while Shawn Levy is associated with films like “Free Guy” and “The Adam Project.”
 This series also features A-list actor Mark Ruffalo in a leading role and is adapted from a Pulitzer Prize-winning novel, making it a significant and ambitious project, despite its short length of only 4 episodes.

 This is a series with a production quality similar to a feature film, lasting 4 hours.
 It follows a true story based on historical events during the time when Nazi-occupied France was surrounded by American and British forces in the city of Saint-Malo in 1944.
 They used bombers to accurately destroy the city, causing the Nazi forces in Saint-Malo to be close to defeat and forced to fight to the death, sealing off the city gates to prevent the local residents from escaping.